quantnetwork/blockchain-developer-exercises-foundations/CLASS6.md

 We will be interacting with the Ethereum Ropsten and the XRP Ledger testnets.
 The relevant Overledger location objects are as follows:

 1. Location = {“technology”: “Ethereum”, “network”: “Ropsten Testnet”}

 2. Location = {“technology”: “XRP Ledger”, “network”: “Testnet”}

 #### Prerequisites

 It is assumed that you have already setup your environment by following [these instructions](./CLASS1.md) and that you have completed the previous exercises to search for a block using Overledger [here](./CLASS2.md) and to search for an Account transaction using Overledger [here](./CLASS5.md).

-#### Searching Accounts for Specific Properities
+#### Searching Accounts for Specific Properties

 This example will search a subset of addresses and identify the address with the largest balance and the address with the largest sequence number.
 To be in the subset of addresses searched, an address will have had to send a transaction in the latest block of the Ethereum Ropsten testnet.
 To run the example, enter:

 `node examples/state-search/autoexecute-accounts-search.js password=MY_PASSWORD`

 This script first gets the latest block, then gets each transaction from the block.
 For each transaction origin address, the script gets that addresses balance and sequence number.
-The script keeps track of the largest address for each parameter.
+The script keeps track of the address with the largest parameters.

 All the logic in this script is based on the Overledger standardised data model.
 This means that the script can easily be reused for other DLTs that are Account based.